EUDAT-B2STAGE/B2STAGE-GridFTP/README.md

 as many data storage systems as possible, the GridFTP can be extended, implementing an interface called Data Storage Interface (DSI).

-The GridFTP iRODS DSI consists of C based functions, which, through the iRODS C API, can interact with iRODS.
+The GridFTP iRODS DSI consists of C functions which can interact with iRODS through the iRODS C API.
 The main supported operations are get, put, delete and list.

 ![Alt text](/images/iRODS-DSI.png?raw=true "iRODS-DSI")